Breast hypertrophy: Gigantomastia

 One of the most severe cases of macromastia was reported from Ilorin in Nigeria.
-In 2007, Dr Ganiyu Adebisi Rahman and his colleagues reported the case of a 26-year-old woman who presented with massive swelling of her breasts and bilateral axillary swellings of 6 years duration.
-Dr Rahman led a team of surgeons in Ilorin to perform a total bilateral excision of the hypertrophied axillary breasts, and bilateral breast amputation with composite nipple-areola complex graft of the normally located breasts.
+In 2007, Ganiyu Adebisi Rahman and his colleagues reported the case of a 26-year-old woman who presented with massive swelling of her breasts and bilateral axillary swellings of 6 years duration.
+Rahman led a team of surgeons in Ilorin to perform a total bilateral excision of the hypertrophied axillary breasts, and bilateral breast amputation with composite nipple-areola complex graft of the normally located breasts.
 The total weight of the breast tissues removed was 44.8 kg.

 Another extreme case was observed in 2008 in Maria Vittoria Hospital in Turin, Italy, where the amount removed from both breasts was 17.2 kg.
 The growth occurred during puberty making it a case of juvenile gigantomastia, but the patient did not seek treatment until the age of 29.
-Another extreme case was observed on August 28, 2003, when a 24-year-old woman was admitted to the Clinical Center Skopje in Macedonia with gigantomastia of pregnancy and the amount later removed from both breasts was 15 kg in total.
-A second case in Macedonia was reported when the breasts of a 30-year-old woman from a remote mountain village in eastern Macedonia suddenly grew to more than 30 kg total.
+Another extreme case was observed on August 28, 2003, when a 24-year-old woman was admitted to the Clinical Center Skopje in North Macedonia with gigantomastia of pregnancy and the amount later removed from both breasts was 15 kg in total.
+A second case in North Macedonia was reported when the breasts of a 30-year-old woman from a remote mountain village in eastern North Macedonia suddenly grew to more than 30 kg total.

 As the disorder becomes more widely known, media reports have increased.
 French Canadian Isabelle Lanthier appeared on Montel Williams' talk show where she told how her chest grew from 86 cm to 133 cm in five months during her pregnancy.
 At their largest, one breast weighed 6.8 kg and the other 5.4 kg.
 Her husband custom-made a special bra to support her breasts.

 In 2007, a Chilean TV station covered the story of 32-year-old Yasna Galleguillos from Antofagasta, who experienced ongoing back pain, making everyday tasks very difficult to perform.
 She underwent breast reduction surgery to relieve her pain.
 Surgeons removed 4.25 kg from one breast and 3.33 kg from the other breast.

 On October 29, 2009, the Philippine television network GMA News and Public Affairs, producers of Wish Ko Lang ("Just My Wish") hosted by Vicky Morales, profiled the story of Pilma Cabrijas, a 30-year-old woman affected by gigantomastia.
 The woman was told by a folk healer that her condition may have been caused by a curse.
 The measured bust circumference without appropriate bra support was 160 cm.
 The weight of her breasts was not reported in detail, but seemed to weigh "as much as two children."
 She had breast reduction surgery performed, but her breasts regrew.
 The producers of Wish Ko Lang paid for additional surgery.

-In 2023, a woman in Canada with size Z breast, that many believed were fake, claimed to have gigantomastia.